 Women for Conservation Botswana

 We are proud to formally launch our group “Women for Conservation Botswana (WFCB)” on social media and in the press on Friday the 28th August 2020 during Women’s Month.
 Our goal is to empower indigenous Batswana women into the arena of wildlife conservation.We will help enable the few indigenous women already working in the conservation field in Botswana and encourage others to get involved either as a career, an advocate or enthusiast.
 As we grow as a group, we will provide opportunities through a network that supports and helps develop the capacity for Batswana women to get involved in conservation at all levels.
 There are many urgent conservation issues across our beautiful country that needs attention.
 It is important to have not only more Batswana Citizens in conservation leadership positions, but more Batswana women whom will bring a different and feminine perspective to sustainable conservation and development solutions.
 We also want the group to demonstrate and celebrate the roles Batswana women play in conservation in Botswana and elsewhere.
-Our founding female team are a group of eight young, passionate and vibrant women, born and bred in Botswana and already involved in conservation within different institutions.
+Our founding team comprises of all Batswana women of varying age, passionate and vibrant about conservation.
+Born and bred in Botswana and already involved in conservation within different institutions.

 TSAONE GOIKANTSWEMANG is from Serowe with a M.S.c on Cape Vultures from the University of Botswana under Raptors Botswana.
 She is now in the Okavango Research Institute in Maun doing remote sensing work.